APRIL SHOWERS BRING ROSACEA AWARENESS: MAINTAINING YOUR BEAUTIFUL GARDEN

 3. Laser and Light Treatments:

-The only real treatment of the source of redness.
+This is the only real treatment of the source of redness.
 A pulsed dye laser is the gold standard for rosacea, but other less effective laser and light therapies exist.
 Superficial telangiectasias (blood vessels) and erythema (redness) are targeted and removed.
-This is by far the best treatment option available, but unfortunately not coved by insurance.
+This is by far the best treatment option available, but unfortunately it is not coved by insurance.
 Similar to weeding a garden, new telangiectasias can appear with time.
 Patients usually require 1-2 treatments a year to address new “weeds” that pop up.

 4. Lifestyle Modifications::

 Identifying and avoiding your personal rosacea triggers – from spicy foods to sun exposure – plays a crucial role in managing flare-ups.
-Limit these if limiting redness is more important to quality of life than the trigger provides.
+Limit these if limiting redness is more important than the quality of life the trigger provides.

 Don’t Let Rosacea Steal Your Bloom